docunid/readthemanuals.md/docs/index.md

 "No Techno Mumbo Jumbo (although we're good at it).
 We keep your automation uncluttered and simple."

-Well, as long as you've come this far: here you'll find some techno ramblings.
+Well, as long as you've come this far...here you'll find some techno ramblings.
 Enjoy.
 Or not :)